Search engine optimization best practices are always evolving, and this year is no different.

 For marketers, that means the heat is on to produce quality visuals along with their quality content if they want to stay relevant in the search rankings.

-In fact, Pinterest CEO, Ben Silbermann, recently stated, “The future of search will be about pictures rather than keywords”.
+In fact, Pinterest CEO, Ben Silbermann once stated, “The future of search will be about pictures rather than keywords”.

 Incorporate Video In Your Strategy